CirKu17/atwite/README.md

 _the reproachable content tracker_

- atwite is a simple content tracker that changes a folder with code in it to a Dropbox-synchronized repo.
+ atwite is a simple content tracker that changes a folder with code in it into a Dropbox-synchronized repo.
  It uses YAML to create a _point file_ that looks like this

 <pre>